SoftUni-Internal/interactive-content/EN/04-For-Loop/08-Homework.md

 # Description

-Create a program, which determines if a rollercoaster can departure:
+Create a program, which determines if a rollercoaster can depart:

 - The first three numbers of the input are:
-  - number of **places**
+  - number of **seats**
   - **minimum passenger age**
-  - **number of people** on the queue
+  - **number of people** in the queue

 - All the other numbers represent the **age** for each person queuing

-- If all places can be filled, print out: "**The rollercoaster departures**"
+- If all the seats can be filled, print out: "**The rollercoaster departs**"

 - In any other case, print out: "**Waiting...**"